 Popular Types / Variations

-The concept of cadre appears in several professional and organizational contexts.
+The word cadre appears in several realistic and widely recognized forms.

 1. Military Cadre